-- 45. In June 2015, GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, which aligns the reporting requirements for pensions and pension plans not covered in GASB Statements 67 and 68 with the reporting requirements in Statement 68.
-The provisions in Statement No. 73 are effective for fiscal years beginning after June 15, 2015, with the exception of the provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement 68, which are effective for fiscal years beginning after June 15, 2016.
-Management has not evaluated the impact that the implementation of this statement will have on the financial statements. - 46.
+- GASB Statement No. 79, Certain External Investment Pools and Pool Participants, which addresses for certain external investment pools and their participants the accounting and financial reporting implications that result from changes in the regulatory provisions referenced by previous accounting and financial reporting standards.
+Those provisions were based on the Investment Company Act of 1940, Rule 2a7.
+Rule 2a7 contains the Securities and Exchange Commission's regulations that apply to money market funds and were significantly amended in 2014.
+The implementation of this statement did not have a material effect on the financial statements. - 49.
+In June 2015, GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements No. 67 and No. 68, which aligns the reporting requirements for pensions and pension plans not covered in GASB Statements No. 67 and No. 68 with the reporting requirements in Statement No. 68.
+The provisions in Statement No. 73 are effective for fiscal years beginning after June 15, 2016.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 50.
 In June 2015, GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which replaces Statements No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and addresses financial reporting requirements for governments whose employees are provided with postemployment benefits other than pensions (other postemployment benefits or OPEB).
 The provisions in Statement No. 74 are effective for fiscal years beginning after June 15, 2016.
-Management has not evaluated the impact that the implementation of this statement will have on the financial statements. - 47.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 51.
 In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and provides guidance on reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.
 The provisions in Statement No. 75 are effective for fiscal years beginning after June 15, 2017.
-Management has not evaluated the impact that the implementation of this statement will have on the financial statements. - 48.
-In June 2015, GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which eliminates two of the four categories of authoritative GAAP that exist under the existing hierarchy prescribed by Statement 55.
-The two categories that will remain under the new standard are (1) GASB Statements and (2) GASB technical bulletins and implementation guides in addition to AICPA guidance that the GASB clears.
-The provisions in Statement No. 76 are effective for fiscal years beginning after June 15, 2015.
+Management has not evaluated the effect that the implementation of this statement will have on the financial statements. - 52.
+In August 2015, GASB issued Statement No. 77, Tax Abatement Disclosures, which requires governments that enter into tax abatement agreements to disclose certain information about the agreements.
+The provisions in Statement No. 77 are effective for fiscal years beginning after December 15, 2015.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements.